-One of the coolest features to be added to Storyboard That is Smart Scenes.
-Essentially, Smart Scenes enable the user to customize the scene in a variety of ways - from the weather to the time of day.
-Now, you can customize BOTH characters and scenes to make sure your storyboard is exactly how you want it, and to add more depth to your creations.
+One of the coolest features Storyboard That offers for customization is what we like to call Smart Scenes.
+Essentially, Smart Scenes enable users to customize the scene in a variety of ways, from weather to time of day to sometimes even furniture.
+Now, you can customize both characters and scenes to make sure your storyboard is exactly how you want it, and to add more depth to your creations.

-Since this feature was released fairly recently, I wanted to highlight a few ways you can use Smart Scenes with your students!
-For those not familiar with Smart Scenes, here’s a quick breakdown - using storyboards, of course!
+While Smart Scenes are already lots of fun, I wanted to highlight some ways you can use Smart Scenes with your students to enhance their learning!
+For those not familiar with Smart Scenes, here’s a quick breakdown, using storyboards, of course!

-[Note: some examples show the 16x9 layout being used, but the traditional layout will work as well!]
+[Note: some examples show the 16x9 layout being used, but the traditional layout scenes have the same features!]

 First, drag and drop the scene into your cell.
 This example shows a city sidewalk scene, found in Scenes > Town.

 Second, click the ‘Edit Scene’ button that appears in the dialogue box.